billcoury/unit-4-game/README.md

 # unit-4-game

-The link to this website is  https://billcoury.github.io/unit-4-game/Star Wars Ship Battle.html
+The link to this website is  https://billcoury.github.io/unit-4-game/StarWarsShipBattle.html

 I used a bootstrap platform for this game,